 A new EU law is vital to reducing the EU’s nature destruction footprint.
 But, the EU must also strengthen its cooperation with the countries that produce the goods the EU imports to tackle ecosystem destruction and the related human rights violations.
 Active engagement with Indigenous Peoples, local communities, governments and businesses to address the underlying challenges will help protect the last remaining pristine areas of nature – and the people that depend on them.

-We now have a real chance to stop products that are linked to deforestation, forest degradation and ecosystem conversion or degradation from entering the EU market, as well as stopping the human rights violations linked to it.
-This way, we’ll protect not only the world's last remaining forests but also savannahs, peatlands and other unique places that are being destroyed for EU consumption.
-We will show that citizens care about this.
+We now have a real chance to stop products that are linked to deforestation, forest degradation,ecosystem conversion and human rights violations from entering the EU market.
+This way, we’ll protect not only the world's last remaining forests and the people who inhabit them, but also savannahs, peatlands and other unique places that are being destroyed for EU consumption and by the financing of destructive activities.
+We will show that we - consumers, voters, citizens - care.